Procedure: Fraud and Corruption Control

 Fraud prevention and control strategies

-- The Director CGRO ensures that a University fraud control framework and fraud control plan are in place and are reviewed every two years.
-The framework and fraud control plan are submitted to the Audit and Risk Management Committee (ARMC) for endorsement and to the Council for approval.
+- The Director CGRO ensures that a University fraud and corruption control framework and fraud control plan are in place and are reviewed every three years.
+The framework and fraud control plan are submitted to the Audit and Risk Management Committee (ARMC) for endorsement and to Council for approval.

-- Deans of Colleges and Directors of Research Schools and Service Divisions will ensure that measures are in place to raise awareness amongst staff in their area of fraud risks and controls, including by disseminating information about fraud prevention and mechanisms for reporting suspected fraud.
+- Deans of Colleges, Directors of Research Schools and Service Divisions will ensure that measures are in place to raise awareness amongst staff in their area of fraud risks and controls, including by disseminating information about fraud prevention and mechanisms for reporting suspected fraud.

-- A risk that has been assessed as low is an acceptable risk that can be managed by routine procedures.
-A risk that has been assessed as moderate requires the responsible area to develop and implement a risk action plan with specific monitoring or response procedures.
+- A fraud risk that has been assessed as low is an acceptable risk that can be managed by routine procedures.
+A risk that has been assessed as moderate, high or extreme requires the responsible area to develop and implement a risk action plan with specific monitoring or response procedures.

-- All extreme and high risks require immediate action by senior management.
-Line areas should consult CGRO as soon as possible for advice on developing a risk action plan.
+- Business areas should consult with CGRO to develop robust risk action plans whenever a fraud risk is identified.
 CGRO will report extreme and high fraud risks and the resultant risk action plans to the ARMC.

 - Fraud risk assessments are used to inform the development of the University’s annual internal audit program which is endorsed by the ARMC and approved by Council.
 Specific fraud-focused internal audits will be directed at areas where significant vulnerabilities are identified.

-- The ARMC and senior management will discuss with the Australian National Audit Office (ANAO) the audit procedures for the University’s annual financial audit.
-The University will cooperate with the ANAO, including any external auditors appointed by the ANAO, and assist as required in fraud detection and response.
+- The University will cooperate with the ANAO, including any external auditors appointed by the ANAO, and assist as required in fraud detection and response.

 Reporting suspected fraud